 Today Canada is recognized not only by the bright red maple leaf that adorns our flag but also for the fine maple syrup, maple fudge, and maple candy products produced here.

 Canadian coins have traditionally featured images of our abundant wildlife.
-The beaver is on our nickel, and the caribou is a traditional feature on our quarter, but the quarters image is often replaced during special years for commemorative coin images.
+The beaver is on our nickel and the caribou a traditional feature on our quarter.
+Uniquely our Canadian quarter's image is often replaced during special years for commemorative coin images.

 Canada's centennial coins feature the image of a rock dove on the penny, a lucky rabbit on the nickel, a mackerel on the dime, a bobcat on the quarter, a wolf on the fifty cent piece, and a Canada Goose on the silver dollar.